ivanovro/spark-optimization/README.md

 ## Docker-based local environment

 ### Requirements
-We need up to 13G memory to run all required Docker containers.
+We need up to 8-12G memory to run all required Docker containers.
 Don't forget to change this setting on Docker Desktop.

 ### Build Docker images
 This builds all images needed for the setup.
 ```
-cd docker-local; ./build.sh
+./build.sh
 ```

 ### Start application
 ```
 # download data, specify --with-csv if you want to download and unzip data in csv format (100Gb) as well
-cd shared-vol
-../collect_data.sh
+./collect_data.sh

 # this will start Docker compose application
 ./start.sh
 ```

-### Application URLs
+## Application URLs

 - [JupyterLab](http://localhost:8888)
 - [Spark master](http://localhost:8080/home)